hamza-m-masood/multiterm-astro/src/content/posts/the-authorization-server.md

 **3.4** When the client is authorized, a `request ID` number is randomly generated to keep track of the client's initial authorization request.
 As we will see in the next step, this request ID will protect the server from cross-site request forgery.
 Also, this `request ID` will get stored in the database alongside the specific client's information that sent the initial authorization request to receive the authorization code.

 **3.5** The client is now authorized, with its request ID safely stored in the authorization server's database.
 The next stage prompts the user to authorize the client on the user's behalf.
+This is done so the request ID from the form can be validated with the request ID from the initial request by the client.

 ## 4 User Decision

-The user is prompted to give the client the relevant permissions to access the protected resource and act on the user's behalf.
+**4.1** After the client is authorized, the user is prompted to give the client the relevant permissions to access the protected resource and act on the user's behalf.
 This can be done through a form using a UI.
 Here is an example:</br>

 <fieldset>
 Approve this Client?</br>